thedwarf21/GamepadGenericAdapter/README.md

 * a function to execute
 * the index of the chosen button, in the *Gamepad.buttons* array, provided by the API

-The *addControlEntry* method allows you to add an action to map.
+The *addControlEntry* method allows you to add a new unmapped action : only the name and the function to execute can be set.

+The *setControlMapping* method allows you to map a button to an existing action.
+So, you will need to call *addControlEntry* before you set your mapping.

 The *applyControlsMapping* method checks the actual buttons states, in order to fire mapped actions, and updates the object's carried joysticks states informations.